 Agape Clinic provides quality health care services unconditionally to underserved people.

-The Agape Clinic project at Bonton Farms is a new clinic location estimated to treat 6,000 patients a year who currently do not have access to healthcare.
+The Agape Clinic project at Bonton Farms is a new clinic location that is estimated to treat 6,000 patients a year who currently lack access to healthcare.
 Bonton Farms is located in an area of South Dallas where 63% of residents lack personal transportation.
-In 2018 the Agape Clinic served over 17,000 patients and provided over $8M worth of medical services at their current location.
+In 2018, the Agape Clinic served over 17,000 patients and provided over $8M worth of medical services at their current location.
 In addition to basic primary medical care, they offer specialty services such as women’s health, neurology, pediatrics, orthopedics, dermatology, asthma and allergy, ophthalmology, and limited counseling services.

 ChildCareGroup, childcaregroup.org